-The nominating and corporate governance committee will consider candidates recommended by stockholders.
+The nominating and corporate governance committee will consider candidates recommended by stockholders based on the membership criteria described above and set forth in our corporate governance guidelines.
 A stockholder who wishes to suggest a prospective nominee for our board of directors should notify the Secretary of the Company or any member of the nominating and corporate governance committee in writing with any supporting material the stockholder considers appropriate.
 Our Bylaws contain provisions that address the process by which a stockholder may nominate an individual to stand for election to the board of directors at an annual meeting of stockholders.
 To be timely, our Bylaws provide that the stockholder's notice must be delivered to, or mailed and received at, the principal executive offices of the corporation not more than 120 days nor less than 90 days in advance of the anniversary of the date of the corporation's proxy statement provided in connection with the previous year's annual meeting of stockholders.
 However, in the event that no annual meeting was held in the previous year or the annual meeting is called for a date that is more than 30 days before or after the anniversary date of the previous year's annual meeting, notice by the stockholder must be received by the Secretary of the corporation not later than the close of business on the later of (x) the 90th day prior to such annual meeting and (y) the 10th day following the day on which public announcement of the date of such meeting is first made.
+In addition, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees in connection with the Company's 2025 annual meeting of stockholders, other than the Company's nominees, must provide the Company with a notice that sets forth the information required by Rule 14a-19 under the Securities Exchange Act of 1934 and our Bylaws no later than March

+10, 2025.
 Information required by our Bylaws to be in the notice include the name and contact information for the candidate and the person making the nomination and other information about the nominee that must be disclosed in proxy solicitations pursuant to our Bylaws and under Section 14 of the Securities Exchange Act of 1934 and the related rules and regulations under that Section.
+Our Bylaws also require that nominating stockholders and stockholder director nominees provide the Company with additional documentation, including, but not limited to, informational questionnaires and written representations as described in our Bylaws.